 It is from this this fable that we get both the French "tirer les marrons du feu" -- to draw the chestnuts from the fire -- and the English "cat’s paw": a dupe who does another’s dirty work.

 Christopher Huang grew up in Singapore and moved to Canada when he was seventeen.
 He returned to Singapore the following year to serve his two years of National Service, before moving on to McGill University to study Architecture.
-He currently lives in Montreal.
+After several years living and working in Montreal, he now lives in Calgary.

 Though an only child, he grew up with eight uncles and aunts on one side of his family and thirteen on the other.
 He is familiar with family jeopardy.